 We are a leading provider of high-performance analog semiconductor solutions for use in wireless and wireline applications across the radio frequency (RF), microwave and millimeterwave spectrum.
 We leverage our system-level expertise to design and manufacture differentiated, high-value products for customers who demand high performance, quality and reliability.
 The diversity and depth of our business across technologies, products, applications, end markets and geographies provide us with opportunities for growth and enable us to develop broad relationships with our customers.
 We offer over 2,700 standard and custom devices, which include integrated circuits (ICs), multi-chip modules, power pallets and transistors, diodes, switches and switch limiters, passive and active components and complete subsystems, across 38 product lines serving over 6,000 end customers in four large primary markets with opportunities for long-term future growth.
 Our semiconductor products are electronic components that our customers incorporate into their larger electronic systems, such as point-to-point radios, radar, automobile navigation systems, cable television (CATV) set-top boxes, magnetic resonance imaging systems and unmanned aerial vehicles.
-Our primary markets are Networks, which includes CATV, cellular backhaul, cellular infrastructure and fiber optic applications; Aerospace and Defense (A&D); Automotive, which includes global positioning modules (GPS) we sell to the automotive industry and Multi-market, which includes industrial, medical, mobile communications and scientific applications.
-Commencing in the three months ended December 28, 2012, we separated Automotive from Multi-market in presenting our revenue by market for the current and historical periods due to its growing significance to our overall business.
+Our primary markets are Networks, which includes CATV, cellular backhaul, cellular infrastructure and fiber optic applications; Aerospace and Defense (A&D); Automotive, which includes global positioning modules (GPS) we sell to the automotive industry; and Multi-market, which includes industrial, medical, mobile communications and scientific applications.
+Commencing in the first quarter of fiscal year 2013, we separated the products sold in our Automotive market from Multi-market in presenting our revenue by market for the current and historical periods due to its growing significance to our overall business.
 We have one reportable operating segment, semiconductors and modules.
-We have a 52-or 53-week fiscal year ending on the Friday closest to September 30.
+We have a 52 or 53-week fiscal year ending on the Friday closest to September 30.